joshuathorp/joshuathorp.github.io/content/research_page.md

 ----

-## The Political Psychology of Redistribution in Advanced Democracies
+## Group Stereotypes, Kinship, and the Politics of Redistribution in Advanced Democracies

 **Responsibility for Impairment Shapes the Perceived Deservingness of Welfare Recipients with Disabilities.**
 *Political Psychology*, (2024), 00, 1–24.